MarinaShmovganets/lighthouse/lighthouse-core/scripts/legacy-javascript/README.md

 * summary-sizes.txt
 * summary-signals.json

 `summary-sizes.txt` lists each of the variants (grouped by type) and sorted by their byte size.
 This is mostly a diagnostic tool and changes in this can be ignored.
-This is checked in because whenever the lockfile is updated, `summary-sizes.txt` tells us things like if transforms are getting worse.
-And it is a quick reference for the relative weight of each of these transform/polyfills.
+This is checked in for purely informative reasons–whenever lockfile is updated, changes in `summary-sizes.txt` give an indication of how transforms or polyfills might be changing in the developer ecosystem.
+It's also a quick reference for the relative cost of each of these transform/polyfills.

 `summary-signals.json` is for preventing regressions in the audit. `.variantsMissingSignals` should at least have the babel-preset-env=true variant (since this whole test is about finding signals when babel-preset-env is NOT used).
 There may be more missing variants since it's just a heuristic.
 The number of these should only go down as the pattern matching improves.